changxin-ge/agent-in-a-day-with-watsonx-orchestrate/lab/README.md

 <details>
 <summary><h3>Create Agentic Workflow</h3></summary>

+We will create an agentic workflow and import it as a tool to be used by the agent.

 <details open id="Flow Diagram">
 <summary><h4>Flow Diagram</h2></summary>

   ![alt text](images/flow_diagram_final.png)

-We will create an agentic workflow and import it as a tool to be used by the agent.

-Let’s go ahead and create the workflow.
+Let’s go ahead and create this workflow.

 1. Click **Add agents** on the left, then click the **Legal Contract Comparison Agent** you created earlier.